CARV-ICS-FORTH/parallax/docs/Build.md

 most Linux distributions.
 To configure Parallax's build systems and build it run the commands:

-	mkdir build
-	cd build
+	cmake --workflow --preset debug or

-	cmake ..
+	cmake --workflow --preset release

-	make
+The "Release" build disables warnings and enables optimizations.
 On Centos/RHEL 7, replace the `cmake` command with the `cmake3` command supplied from the EPEL package of the same name.

-## Build Configuration Parameters

-The CMake scripts provided support two build configurations; "Release" and "Debug".
-The Debug configuration enables the "-g" option during compilation to allow debugging.
-The build configuration can be defined as a parameter to the cmake call as follows:

-	cmake3 .. -DCMAKE_BUILD_TYPE="Debug|Release" .

-The default build configuration is "Debug".

-The "Release" build disables warnings and enables optimizations.

 ## Build Targets

-* build/lib/libparallax.a/so - Parallax library
+* build/{debug,release}/lib/libparallax.a/so - Parallax library
-* build/YCSB-CXX/ycsb-edb - Standalone Parallax YCSB benchmark
+* build/{debug,release}/YCSB-CXX/ycsb-edb - Standalone Parallax YCSB benchmark
-* build/tests/ - Tests for Parallax
+* build/{debug,release}/tests/ - Tests for Parallax

 ## Build Package

-You can install Parallax in your standard path using cmake.
+You can install Parallax in your standard path using make.

+Run `make install` inside the `build/release` folder to install Parallax without producing an RPM or DEB file.

+Run `make uninstall` inside the `build` folder to remove files installed by `make install`.
+(Directories are not deleted)

+Also, you can create an RPM or DEB file using CPack.

 Run `cpack -G "RPM"` inside the `build` folder to create an RPM file.